Heart Conditions in Pregnancy

 Living with pre-existing heart disease in pregnancy

-Congenital heart disease is a life-long condition.
+A congenital heart condition is a lifelong condition.
 Most of the time, your heart defect is fixed in childhood.
 Other times, you may not have symptoms for many years.

 But pregnancy causes changes that can cause problems for women with heart disease.
-Before you get pregnant, you should consider preconception counseling.
-A specialist with experience in pregnancy and heart disease can help you.
-This can help you make choices about pregnancy.
-It can also help you learn how to maintain or improve your health for the best possible pregnancy outcomes.
+Before you get pregnant, you should think about preconception counseling.
+A specialist with experience in pregnancy and heart disease can help you make choices about pregnancy.
+They can also help you learn how to maintain or improve your health for the best possible pregnancy outcomes.